-From the architect.
+Text description provided by the architects.
 Casa di Luce, as christened by its owners is a single-family house located in Dallas and comprising 3,226 air-conditioned square feet on two levels.
 The house is constructed on an irregularly-shaped 8,075 square-foot site with significant variations in topography.

 The size and odd shape of the site as well as the presence of a grand oak tree presented challenges that greatly influenced the design of the house.